open-edge-insights/eii-tools/Benchmarking/time-series-benchmarking-tool/README.md

           [EIS_HOME] - [Optional] Absolut path to EIS home directory, if running from a non-default location
    ```

-4. The execution log, performance logs, and the output.ppc will be saved in TEST_DIR/< timestamp >/ so that the same test case can be ran multiple times without overwriting the output.
+4. The execution log, performance logs, and the output.ppc will be saved in TEST_DIR/output/< timestamp >/ so that the same test case can be ran multiple times without overwriting the output.
 You can see if the test ocurred any errors in the execution.log, and you can see the results of a successful test in output.ppc

+5. The timeseries profiler output file (named "SPS_Results.csv" ) will be store in TEST_DIR/output/< timestamp >/.